bignumericx/gettingandcleaningdata/CodeBook.md

+---
-#Human Activity Recognition Using Smartphones Dataset
+title: "Human Activity Recognition Using Smartphones Dataset"
+author: "Steeve Brechmann"
+date: "Thursday, August 21, 2014"
+output: html_document
+---

+<p><markdown>

-#Dataset description
+##Dataset description

 The data come from an experiment carried out with a group of 30 volunteers.